not-that-john-williams/vignette-api/README.md

   # If the vector of currency names contains multiple data values, stop
   else{
-    message <- paste0("Multiple currencies with that name/partial name were found. ",
+    message <- paste0("Multiple currencies with that name/partial name were ",
-                      "Did you mean one of these: ", stri_join_list(c_codes[grep(currency, c_codes_lower)],
+                      "found.
+Did you mean one of these: ", stri_join_list(c_codes[grep(currency, c_codes_lower)],
                                      collapse=", "))
     stop(message)